bastianvandenbout/LISEM/_docs/home.md

 redirect_from: /docs/index.html
 ---

-This page will briefly explain how to get started with LISEM.
+The docs explain how to use the LISEM software.
+Select a subject in the dropdown menu to see more details.

+If in doubt, see the [getting started](/LISEM/docs/gettingstarted/) page.